r-pufky/docs/source/glossary.rst

     Group Policy for Windows.
 Provides centralized management and configuration of operating systems, applications, and users' settings

+    The most restrictive GPO is applied if both machine and user GPO's are set.

   :abbr:`Registry`
     Hierarchical database that stores low-level settings for Windows and applications that opt to use the registry.